COVID-19 Service Guidelines

 - Do not put face coverings on therapy animals.
 Covering an animal’s face could harm the animal.

 How do we keep families healthy and safe in waiting areas?

-If the CAC cannot separate families into different waiting rooms, arrange distancing by placing groupings of two chairs each (one caregiver/one child) at least six feet apart in the waiting room.
+If the CAC cannot separate families into different waiting rooms, arrange distancing by placing groupings of two chairs each (one caregiver/one child) at least six feet apart in the waiting room, with clearance to move in and out of the rooms with safe distances.
 This is the least desirable option and should be used as a last resort.

 How should we keep client service areas clean?

 All surfaces in waiting rooms, entrances, restrooms, exam rooms, interview rooms, and anywhere else clients or visitors have access should routinely be wiped by germicidal wipes or spray.
 Read the directions on the product, as many products specify the length of time a surface must be kept wet for maximum effect.
 Since asymptomatic individuals can transmit the infection, surfaces should be cleaned even if visitors “pass” the screening questions.
 Remove any toys with cloth or porous surfaces and consider limiting access to a small set of toys for each family that are easy to wipe down or wash in a dishwasher, setting out replacement batches for new visitors.
 Children should not play with toys used in prior appointments until those toys have been sanitized in a dishwasher or wiped down thoroughly with germicidal wipes/spray and allowed to air dry.